-General Abdul Raziq, commander of the Afghan National Army’s 4th Brigade, responsible for Wardak and Logar Provinces, warned his officers at a meeting this morning that the Taliban will resort to almost anything to kill coalition and Afghan troops.
+General Abdul Raziq, commander of the Afghan National Army’s 4th Brigade, responsible for Wardak and Logar Provinces, warned his officers at a meeting earlier this week that the Taliban will resort to almost anything to kill coalition and Afghan troops.

 “They place IEDs on donkeys.
-They are using women with burkas and all kinds of different tactics,” he said.
+They are using women with burqas and all kinds of different tactics,” he said.
 “They are using some that no one has seen before.
-Previously we had a village elder that called out to get the attention of coalition forces, and as they came closer, he exploded himself.
+Previously we had a village elder that called out to get the attention of coalition forces, and as they came closer he exploded himself.
 They are using the darkness of the night and mealtime to conduct their attacks.
 We are facing the enemy all the time.
 We have to be alert.
-We have to keep our mind, our eyes, and [our] ears open.”
+We have to keep our mind, our eyes and [our] ears open.”

 I felt a small relief, quickly replaced by guilt, when I learned that the platoon that was attacked was not one of the two we had been with.
 The loss is obviously no less great, but the deepest mourning shifts, unfortunately, to those who knew them best.

-Jawed Kohistani, a Kabul-based military/political analyst, told the the Los Angeles Times that the Taliban are using these efforts to “show off their power.”
+Jawed Kohistani, a Kabul-based military/political analyst, told the Los Angeles Times that the Taliban are using these efforts to “show off their power”.

 But the brunt of that “power” has been directed at Afghan security forces.
 On Monday the Ministry of the Interior announced that more than 2,700 Afghan policemen have been killed in the last four months alone.
 That compares with a total of 90 coalition forces killed since the beginning of the year.
 That trend of higher Afghan casualties is likely to continue as they start to assume control of all of the coalition’s former battle space.